 While Israel does not participate in the World Forum for Harmonization of Vehicle Regulations, the new UN Regulations that will be further elaborated in this article are extremely relevant for Israeli companies active in the field of autonomous and connected vehicles.
 These companies are advised to familiarize themselves with the requirements of the UN Regulations to ensure that their products and services remain relevant for car manufacturers located in or exporting to jurisdictions where these regulations will be binding, such as the EU, Japan and South Korea.

-The interest in autonomous and connected vehicles grows rapidly, causing the automotive sector to transform profoundly as manufacturers respond to the interest by introducing digitalized in-car systems.
+The interest in autonomous and used mobile medical vehicles for sale grows rapidly, causing the automotive sector to transform profoundly as manufacturers respond to the interest by introducing digitalized in-car systems.
 Today, cars contain up to 150 electronic control units and about 100 million lines of software code, projected to rise to 300 million lines of code by 2030.

 The increased cybersecurity risks that accompany this development, as hackers seek to access electronic systems and data, are addressed by two new UN Regulations on Cybersecurity and Software Updates, adopted by UNECE’s World Forum for Harmonization of Vehicle Regulations on 24th June 2020.
 These regulations set out clear performance and audit requirements for the manufacturers of autonomous and connected vehicles.